Yukon-Literacy-Coalition/ylc_website_v2/src/_blog-posts/2021-03-16-family-literacy-centre-on-wheels.md

 ---
 layout: blog
 date: 2021-03-16T15:26:09.867Z
-articleTitle: Family Literacy Centre on Wheels
+articleTitle: Please Donate to the Family Literacy Centre on Wheels
 thumbnail: /uploads/bus-cartoon.tiff
 contentBlocks:
   - contentBlock:
       body: >-
-        In response to Covid-19 not allowing us to travel to Yukon communities as much as we typically would, we have decided to create a Family Literacy Centre on Wheels: a retrofitted 24 passenger bus in which we can provide free family literacy programming, including crafts, games and storytelling.
+        In response to Covid-19 not allowing us to travel to Yukon communities as much as we typically would, we raising $60,000 to have a Family Literacy Centre on Wheels: a retrofitted 24 passenger bus in which we can provide free family literacy programming, including crafts, games and storytelling.
 The bus will be stocked with a free library and